Menu

 Well well well..

 Six weeks have past since I increased to 2 grains a day on NDT, and, going by Stop The Thyroid Madness protocols, I can raise this again if I feel I need to after 4-6 weeks.
-I’ve decided I’m not going to since I now feel almost completely better and 2 grains seems to be about right for me.
+I’m not going to since I now feel almost completely better and 2 grains seems to be about right for me, based on the combination of symptoms and test results.

 It’s almost a miracle.

-My latest blood results also look good with TSH optimal , Free T4 optimal and Free T3 above range (pooling), which obviously needs to be fixed, but it’s a good start.
+My latest test results look good with TSH optimal , Free T4 optimal and Free T3 above range, which obviously needs to be fixed, but it’s a good start.
+My GP is exploring whether we lower the dosage slightly.

 I did have over 20 symptoms whilst on Levothyroxine, but now on NDT, I just have one left – fatigue.
-As explained in previous posts, I do have adrenal fatigue, though (often comes hand in hand with thyroid problems), and since my Free T3 is also high on my blood tests, signalling adrenal issues making the T3 ‘pool‘ in my blood and so not reach everywhere it needs to in my body, I suspect the fatigue is due to with this.
+As explained in previous posts, I do have adrenal dysfunction, though (often comes hand in hand with thyroid problems).
 It has improved, though.
 I can now walk home from work again, a 35-minute walk each way, and I no longer need to nap during the day.
 I do OK on 7 hours sleep.
 Sure, I could do with more, but I’m now functioning and my thyroid is having hardly any impact on my life and ability to do things.

 It’s amazing.